Running a Team Radar in Retrium

 In Retrium, the Team Radar includes:

-- reviewing the individual responses and aggregated results plotted on a radar chart, and
+- Analyzing the results, where the team can review the individual responses and aggregated metrics plotted on a radar chart, and

-- determining where to focus your discussion and next steps based on the team’s interpretation of the results
+- Determining next steps, where the team decides where to focus the discussion and next steps based on the team’s interpretation of the results

 Before collecting the responses, you just need to select your Team Radar technique from the menu.